terra-money/docs/docs/Concepts/glossary.md

 ## Terra stablecoins

-Cryptocurrencies created by the Terra protocol to track the price of fiat currencies.
-Terra stablecoins are algorithmic stablecoins collateralized by Luna.
-Terra stablecoins are minted by burning Luna and are freely transacted, bought, or sold just like fiat currency.
+Crypto assets that track the price of fiat currency enabled by the Terra protocol.
+Users mint new Terra stablecoins by burning Luna.
+Stablecoins are named for their fiat counterparts.
+For example, the base Terra stablecoin tracks the price of the IMF’s SDR, named TerraSDR, or SDT.
+Other stablecoin denominations include TerraUSD or UST, and TerraKRW or  KRT.
+All Terra stablecoin denominations exist in the same pool.

 ## Terra mainnet